Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 What's their magic mode of transportation?

-in California and thank Jamie Horio.
+and thank Jamie Horio.

-Jamie Horio.
+Jamie Hario.

-The magic drone.
+Jamie, the magic drone.

 Oh, yeah.

-On top or being sort of picked up like on suspenders.
+On top or being sort of picked up like on suspenders?

 Don't overthink it.